 - a.
 Donepezil (Aricept) is approved to treat all stages of Alzheimer's. - b.
-Rivastigmine (Exelon) is approved to treat mild to moderate Alzheimer's. - c.
-Galantamine (Razadyne) is approved to treat mild to moderate Alzheimer's.
+Rivastigmine (Exelon) is approved to treat mild to moderate Alzheimer's. - C. Galantamine (Razadyne) is approved to treat mild to moderate Alzheimer's. - d.
+Tacrine (Cognex) was the first cholinesterase inhibitor approved.